Every night, I would walk around this block a few times to

 it.
 The building, by the way, is the back side of our clinic.

 editing programs that can make you look like a pro.
 If you get a few perfect shots out of a thousand, it would not have burdened you with additional costs if you deleted all but the few good ones.
-Some people I noticed on Facebook upload all
+I've noticed that some people on Facebook upload all the contents of their digital camera, regardless of how bad some of the pictures

 I took this photo last Friday, January 4, 2013, while waiting for a friend to pick us up on the way to Khamis City, 175 km away.
 I wanted to